GlynLeine/EmberControl/README.md

 ## Installation

-Tested on Windows 11 with Python 3.10.11
+Either download a prebuilt .exe from the releases page or build it yourself.
-Currently we are using the following [dependencies](requirements.txt):
+Building the application has been tested Windows 11 with Python 3.10.11 Currently we are using the following [dependencies](requirements.txt):

     qasync==0.25.0